“Greta Thunberg Climate Change Rally In Denver Colorado 2019” by Anthony Quintano, CC BY 2.0

 Who is Greta Thunberg?

-Greta Thunberg is an environmental activist.
+Greta Thunberg is an environmental [[activist::A person who strongly believes in a cause and wants to change things for a better future.]].
 She was born in Stockholm, Sweden, on January 3, 2003.
 She was eight years old when she first learned about climate change.
 She slowly began to change her habits to reduce climate change.

 How did Greta raise awareness about climate change?

-In September 2018, Thunberg did not go to school for three weeks and sat outside the Swedish parliament to spread awareness about climate change.
+In September 2018, Thunberg did not go to school for three weeks and sat outside the Swedish [[parliament::A group of people that make the laws of a country.]] to spread awareness about climate change.
 Although she sat alone on the first day, with each passing day, more people began to join her in her fight against climate change.

 Since then, Thunberg has been recognised as a leader who has worked very hard to bring climate change to the attention of world leaders.
 In May 2019, she released a book containing her speeches called “No One Is Too Small to Make a Difference”.